davidjwalling/os/README.md

 ### OS

-Copyright (c) 2010-2020 David J. Walling.
+Copyright 2010-2021 David J. Walling.
 All rights reserved.

 - A simple protected-mode operating system for x86-based PC-compatible systems.
-- Operates on 32-bit Intel:registered: or AMD:registered: x86 from the 80386 up through present-day processors.
+- Operates on 32-bit Intel or AMD x86 from the 80386 up through present-day processors.
 - Does not require coprocessors or other external firmware or engines beyond the chipset.
 - Clear assembly-language, hardware I/O and protocol examples.

 ### Assembly

-- Samples assembled using NASM (Netwide Asssembler) version 2.14.02.
+- Samples assembled using NASM (Netwide Asssembler) version 2.15.05.
 - make.bat assembles and links on Windows using NASM and ALINK.

 ### Directives